-As part of the operating risk management, the Company designed a disaster recovery plan (DRP) and a business continuity plan (BCP) to recover in an instance of damage to operating infrastructure.
+As part of the operating risk management, once a year the Company updates the disaster recovery plan (DRP) and the business continuity plan (BCP) in order to be prepared in an instance of damage to operating infrastructure.

-Information security and cyber - The Company manages its information security risk based on the related policy that it had approved, and has established a Cyber Committee for this purpose.
-The Chief Information Officer is preparing for the implementation of the regulatory requirements published on cyber security, this in addition to professional guidance of the international AIG Corporation.
-Additionally, the Company is insured under the cyber defense umbrella of the global AIG corporation.
+Information security and cyber - The Company manages its information security risk based on the related policy that it had approved, and has also formulated a cyber risk management strategy.
+The Chief Information Officer and the Cyber Officer pursue the implementation of the related work plans, in accordance with the regulatory requirements and the professional guidance of AIG Global Corporation.
+The Company is insured under the cyber defense umbrella of the global AIG corporation.